bhauman/bhauman.github.com/_posts/2013-07-18-clojurescript-core-async-todos.md

 ignored.

-Now think about your JavaScript programs and ask yourself what you would have to do to disable all the events except for the one's you are interested in?
+Now think about your JavaScript programs and ask yourself what you would have to do to disable all the events except for the ones you are interested in?
 Not trivial?
 One of the things that make this difficult is that we don't have control over the implicit event queue in the JavaScript environment.
 Here we have our own queue, thus we